cognominal/spc-learn/subgoals.md

 * [ ] use skeleton widgets (already done for closing the wikt defn panel)
 * [ ] support devices of different sizes
 * [x] cleaning junk in the wikt defn panel
-* [ ] how to focus on the translation in the defn panel

 ## deploy